-Tasks: E-support: Which tasks utilize the integration?
-The customer refers to a technical document and promises that a specific company, MediData, can provide support (see the introduction to Chapter F).
+E-support: The customer refers to a technical document and promises that a specific company, MediData, can provide support (see the introduction to Chapter F).
 The customer has contracted the necessary rights.

 E-data updates: Each update corresponds to LabSys generating a reply.

 S-data updates: S is the EHR system.
 S-data are the requests.
 An update corresponds to sending a request.

 Data volume: A reply consists of around 500 characters per result.